Summer Camp FAQs

 A: The Camp Activity Directors are typically college students majoring in the performing arts and/or education.
 They must have previous experience working with children and references to verify their character.

-Lunch/Snacks - Camps Intended to be Nut-Free.
+Lunch/Snacks - Camps are Nut-Free.

 Q: What will the kids eat for lunch?